 TDLS has some considerable advantages which account for its popularity.
 It is a relatively simple technique that does not necessitate the assembly of too many components in the setup.

 Figure 4.
 Layout of a typical TDLS setup.
 System console used for controlling light source and detector readout is clearly visible.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 Use of fast tunable lasers and fast-response photodetectors facilitate real-time operation.
 The system's well-structured design facilitates non-contact, remote measurements and enhancements in sensitivity and efficiency.